Turgon37/ansible-firewall/README.md

 ## Configuration

-  * The role accept theses list of parameters
+  * The role accept this list of parameters

 | Name                            | Description                                                                |
 | ------------------------------- | -------------------------------------------------------------------------- |